BrandonCorey/js109/study_guide_written.md

   ```

 **Initialization**
-- Initalization is the storing of a value inside a variable at declaration.
+- Initalization is the storing of a value inside of a variable at declaration.
 If an initalizer is not specified at time of declaration, variable is initalized to value of undefined
   - As mentioned above, constants must be initalized with a value at declaration
   - Variables can be initalized with a value or without